 Terminally Ill Adults (End of Life) Bill resources

 This page contains resources relating to the Terminally Ill Adults (End of Life) Bill introduced as a Private Member’s Bill by Kim Leadbeater MP.
-The Bill can be found here, as can details of its further stages through Parliament (there is, as yet, no impact assessment or the other materials that would be associated with a Government Bill).
-There is also a useful blog from the Institute for Government about the Bill’s progress.
+The current version of the Bill can be found here, as can details of its further stages through Parliament.
+An impact assessment, an equality impact assessment and a human rights memorandum have also been published (note the first two have been corrected since publication – the links take you to the current versions).

 Background and context